wojtekw92/subconv/README.md

 * convert from tmp to all formats
 * convert from mpl2 to subrip
-* convert from subrip to tmp and microDVD
 * convert from MicroDvd to TMP and SubRip